po1sigala/live/01-Class-Content/17-CS/01-Activities/20-Stu_Event-Delegation-Handling/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* Why is keeping the global namespace clean from too many variables important?
+* Why is it important to minimize the number of variables in the global namespace?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---
-© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.